grpc/grpc-swift/Examples/reflection-server/README.md

 Reflection server listening on [ipv4]127.0.0.1:31415
 ```

-You can use `grpcurl` to query the reflection service.
+You can use 'grpcurl' to query the reflection service.
 If you don't already have
-it installed follow the instructions in the `grpcurl` project's
+it installed follow the instructions in the 'grpcurl' project's
 [README](https://github.com/fullstorydev/grpcurl).

 You can list all services with: